tmaurice54/tns_embedded_training/Exercises_Rust/1_GPIO/ReadME.md

 Now you can turn on the led with the `.set_high()` functions.

-## Question 2 : Blink the User led [Renode and Real Board]
+## Question 2: Blink the User led [Renode and Real Board]

 Now create code that will toggle the led every second.
-To achieve that you will need to create a delay handler :
+To achieve that you will need to create a delay handler:

 ```rust
     // Set up systick delay